 Ongoing and Recent Research Projects

-- Flat slab subduction beneath Peru: Along with Lara Wagner and Susan Beck, I have recently been involved in a project funded by NSF-Geophysics to deploy 40 broadband stations above the flat slab in Peru to study the causes and consequences of flat slab subduction.
+- Flat slab subduction beneath Peru: Along with Lara Wagner and Susan Beck, I was involved in a project funded by NSF-Geophysics to deploy 40 broadband stations above the flat slab in Peru to study the causes and consequences of flat slab subduction.
 The deployment, known as the PULSE array, took place over approximately two and a half years and began in late 2010.
-We are using seismological data to address two key questions about flat slab subduction that remain unanswered: 1) How do flat slabs form? and 2) What are the effects of flat slab subduction on the overriding continental lithosphere?
-I am particularly interested in characterizing seismic anisotropy and mantle flow in detail in a flat subduction system and using these measurements to understand the dynamics of flat slabs.
-The first ten PULSE stations were deployed in late 2010 and the remainder were deployed in May/June 2011.
-Yale graduate student Jenny Hanna and recent Yale College grad Laura Marris spent time in Peru during fall 2010 for the first PULSE installation campaign (see Laura’s Singular Subduction field blog), and a large group of Yale seismologists (including Maureen Long, Erin Wirth, Caroline Eakin, Colton Lynner, and former student Jenny Hanna) spent time in Peru in May/June 2011 working on the deployment.
-Yale graduate student Caroline Eakin is working on data from the PULSE project.
-The PULSE stations were demobilized in June 20013, and the first batch of publications based on PULSE data are currently in preparation.
-Stay tuned for updates, and check out a webpage about the PULSE project maintained by Abhash Kumar at UNC here.
+We used seismological data to address two key questions about flat slab subduction that remain unanswered: 1) How do flat slabs form? and 2) What are the effects of flat slab subduction on the overriding continental lithosphere?
+We are particularly interested in characterizing seismic anisotropy and mantle flow in detail in a flat subduction system and using these measurements to understand the dynamics of flat slabs.
+Former Ph.D. student Caroline Eakin made the PULSE data the focus of her thesis.